DIAGNijmegen/website-content/content/pages/vacancies/postdoc-deep-learning-to-improve-pathology-diagnostics.md

 ## Application

 All additional information about the vacancy can be obtained from [Dr. Jeroen van der Laak](mailto:jeroen.vanderlaak@radboudumc.nl).
 Use the Apply button on [this page](https://www.radboudumc.nl/en/vacancies/105841-postdoc-deep-learning-to-improve-pathology-diagnostics) to apply for this position.
-This vacancy closes on **October 26**.
+This vacancy closed on **October 26**.